top of page

 Please get in touch or book online.

 The session includes practical time with the horses, reflective conversation, and space to consider how this way of working might sit alongside, complement, or gently challenge your existing practice.
-Whether you're drawn to the idea of integrating equine assisted work, or simply curious about relational and embodied approaches, this offers an accessible place to begin.
+The group size is small to allow us to discuss your unique experience and training, so that you can understand the route you might like to take.

 There's no expectation of getting anything right with the horses and no prior horse experience is necessary.
 This is simply an invitation to notice what becomes possible when we allow the herd into the therapeutic space.